jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 The example Flow here simply encodes and indexes text or image data using two Executors from [Executor Hub](https://cloud.jina.ai/).

 Next, generate Kubernetes YAML configs from the Flow.
-It's good practice to define a new Kubernetes namespace for that purpose:
+Notice, that this step may be a little slow, because [Executor Hub](https://cloud.jina.ai/) may adapt the image to your Jina and docarray version.

 ```python
 f.to_kubernetes_yaml('./k8s_flow', k8s_namespace='custom-namespace')